 Growth Rate and Culture

 Young trees transplant easily and grow quickly.
 They prefer full sun in a moist site, and are deer and pollution tolerant.
 This tree is a species of special concern-possibly extirpated, in the state of Maine.

 American Sycamore, Platanus occidentalis, is a member of the Platanaceae family.
 There are 7 or 8 species in the geneus Platanus, but only Platanus occidentalis is native to the U.S. Individual trees can live to 600 years.
 And it’s fast growing, making it a great shade tree for a large yard.
 It’s one of the few trees that, in William Cullina’s words, “you could plant from seed when you are 50 and see it become a decent sized specimen by the time you are 75.”

 Sycamore is great for wet areas and can tolerate weeks of flooding.
 It is a natural colonizer of disturbed areas.
 Use it on degraded stream banks and to reclaim disturbed land.
-They transplant easily.
 It is susceptible to Sycamore Anthracnose.
-This can be unsightly but trees seem to be able to tolerate the stress year after year and continue growing to their full size potential.
+Anthracnose can be unsightly, but trees seem to be able to tolerate it and continue growing to their full size potential.

 Numerous wildlife species eat the American Sycamore seed heads.
 The endangered Cerulean Warbler prefers to prefer to perch and sing from Sycamore branches.
 Other creatures live inside hollow trees such as Pileated Woodpeckers, Barred Owls, Great Crested Flycatchers, Chimney Swifts, and Raccoons.
 It is the larval host plant for the white marked Tussock Moth.

 Native Americans used sycamore for a variety of medicinal purposes.
 They hollowed out trunk sections for dug-out canoes.

-Our sycamore trees are in containers, about 3 feet tall, and easily transported and planted.
+Our sycamore trees are in containers and easily transported and planted.
 Stop in today to take a look!